 A two-part storm system is bringing a mix of snow, rain and ice just as millions return home from Thanksgiving and then head back to work.

-Areas farthest north and inland will see the most snow -- with up to a foot of accumulation possible in Dutchess and Ulster counties in the Hudson Valley and Litchfield County in Connecticut -- but there will be treacherous travel conditions at times throughout the region, even Long Island, where parts of central Nassau County could get 2 to 3 inches of snowfall.
+Areas farthest north and inland will see the most snow -- with up to a foot of accumulation possible in Dutchess and Ulster counties in the Hudson Valley and Litchfield County in Connecticut -- but there will be treacherous travel conditions at times throughout the region.

-For the latest snowfall projections, check the first two images above.
-For expected ice and rain accumulations, see the third and fourth images.
+For the latest snowfall projections, check the first, second and third images above.

 Winter Storm Warnings are in effect from 7 a.m.
 Sunday, Dec.
 1 until 7 a.m.
 Tuesday, Dec.
 3 for counties shown in pink in the fourth image above.
 Winter Weather Advisories are in effect for the counties shown in purple.